 Victor Dahdaleh and associated companies

 Civitas Social Housing

 - Advised Barrick Gold Corporation in relation to the framework arrangements entered into between Barrick and the Government of Tanzania.

 - Advised the Takeover Panel in relation to the post offer undertakings in connection with the £4bn acquisition of defence firm Cobham by Advent International.

 - Represented Carl Rogberg, the former Financial Director of Tesco in the high profile investigation into accounting practices at Tesco.

 RPC provides advice to a range of clients, encompassing regulatory compliance, internal policies, board reviews and training.
 The practice works closely with executive and non-executive directors, and offers considerable in-house experience across a variety of industries.
 The team is led jointly by Jeremy Drew, who advises on contentious and non-contentious commercial issues for several high-profile clients; Patrick Brodie, who handles equalities and employment considerations; and Matthew Griffith, who focuses on the financial services and insurance sectors.
 Sam Tate is also of note, working on white-collar crime and fraud-related issues.
 The leadership team is active in thought leadership around various issues, most notably gender equality.

 Federal Republic of Nigeria

-- Representing the Federal Republic of Nigeria in a bribery claim against JP Morgan relating to the bank’s role in the alleged fraudulent and corrupt acquisition of an oil prospecting licence by Shell and Eni.
+- Representing the Federal Republic of Nigeria in its claim against JP Morgan arising out of the bank’s alleged role in the fraudulent and corrupt acquisition of an oil prospecting licence for the sum of $1.3bn